 - Reduce rate of progression of proteinuria and nephropathy

 - Observational data suggest corticosteroid therapy can rapidly, but transiently, reverse HIVAN.

 - Prednisone 1 mg/kg (up to 80 mg PO qd) for 2 mo, then tapered over 2-4 mos

-- Exclude OIs before initiating corticosteroids and maintain vigilance for new OIs
+- Exclude opportunistic infections (OIs) before initiating corticosteroids and remain vigilant for new OIs.

 Basis for recommendation